Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

+acts upon this two-determinant wave function to restore the total 2D angular momentum $L$.\footnote{ The description of the general projection-operator formalism regarding symmetry restoration is presented in {\Sec}~\ref{sec_srgf}.
+See also Tables~\ref{tab:table1} and~\ref{tab:table2}, where the nuclear-style notation $\hat{J}_z$ is used for the 2D angular momentum $\hat{L}$, commonly used in the condensed-matter and atomic-physics literature.
+Here we repeat the definition in {\Eq}~(\ref{prjop}) for clarity and for the convenience of the reader.
+Note that "1D" in Tables~\ref{tab:table1} and~\ref{tab:table2} refers to the dimension of the integral, and not to the geometry of the physical system.
+For a full exposition of the adaptation of the general formalism to the 2D electronic and atomic systems, see \citeasnoun{yann07}.} In {\Eq}~(\ref{prjop}), $\hat{L}=\sum_{i=1}^N \hat{l}_i$, $i=1,2,\ldots,N$, $\hbar \hat{L}$ is the two-dimensional total angular-momentum operator, and $\gamma$ is the azimuthal angle.
+This double projection describes all the lowest-energy states [yrast band \cite{yann00}] with good total angular momentum $L=0, 2, 4,\ldots$.
+(The yrast-band states with odd values, $L=1, 3, 5,\ldots$, are generated via a projection of the fully-polarized UHF state.)

-The evolution of the ground-state $(L=0)$ electron densities according to the successive approximations, RHF, UHF, spin projection (SP), and combined spin and angular momentum projection (SAP) is illustrated in Fig.\ \ref{succ}.
-The exact wave functions for two electrons in a parabolic confinement are available \cite{yann00}, and the corresponding ground-state electron density is plotted in Fig.\ \ref{succ}(e).
+The evolution of the ground-state $(L=0)$ electron densities according to the successive approximations, RHF, UHF, spin projection (SP), and combined spin-and-angular-momentum projection (SAP) is illustrated in {\Fig}~\ref{succ}.
+The exact wave functions for two electrons in a parabolic confinement are available \cite{yann00}, and the corresponding ground-state electron density is plotted in {\Fig}~\ref{succ}(e).
 The successive lowering of the ground-state total energies is also displayed.

-\subsection{More on spin restoration}
+\subsubsection{More on spin restoration.}

 The literature of spin restoration in systems other than nuclei has a more complicated history compared to that of 2D angular momentum.
 L\"{o}wdin introduced a spin projection operator through the expression \cite{(Low55a)}